arduino-libraries/Arduino_LowPowerPortentaC33/docs/api.md

 public bool enableWakeupFromPin(uint8_t pin, PinStatus direction)
 ```

-Enables wake-up of the device from a specified pin.
+Enables wake-up of the device from a specified pin (A0, A1, A2, A3, A4, A5, D4, D7 )
 #### Parameters
 * `pin` The pin number used for waking up the device.